0rxa/rssToWeb/README.md

 #### Pyrana Earthquake Hackathon

-## Currently
-This is the product of pulling an all nighter to fix your infrastructure and then deciding to change it.
+This is the 'Automating piblicatoin on website' job of the 'Albanian Seismology Institute Needs' Category in the Pyrana Earthquake Hackathon

-It is a flask web server which takes post requsts which must contain an rss feed.
-It parses the rss feed and converts uses its data to populate a database which stores every earthquake instance detected.
-To send the rss feed we've used the utility entr to stat the rss feed file and every time it changes to send the data to the web server.
+It is a python script that watches the rss feed for changes using inotify and when changes are detected it parses the rss feed for the latest earthquake and pushes it to the database, which publishes it in the website.

-## In production
-We obviously won't be installing such an over-engineered solution.
-We'll just make a python script to monitor the file and send the data when necessary.
+To install just clone the repository wherever Athena generates the rss feed or change the path in the script to the path of the rss file.